Krak House

 The Krak House (Danish: Kraks Hus) is a Neoclassical property overlooking the square Nytorv (No. 17) in the Old Town of in Copenhagen, Denmark.
-It takes its name after the publishing house Kraks Forlag which was based there for many years.
+It takes its name from the publishing house Kraks Forlag which was based there for many years.
 The Danish Centre for Culture and Development, a self-governing institution under the Danish Ministry of Foreign Affairs, is based in the building.